-- (v) Pre-development runoff rates from the lot, on which the development is proposed, during the 24-hour, 2-year, 5-year, and 10-year storm events, and average discharge volume from the lot perimeter. - (d) Calculations for Sizing BMPs Using the 85th Percentile Design Storm Standard.
-Calculations that demonstrate that the proposed BMP (or suite of BMPs) implemented to comply with WQMP requirements (see 20.717.020 (C), above) has been sized and designed to infiltrate, retain, or treat, at a minimum, the runoff produced by the 85th percentile 24-hour storm event for volume-based BMPs, or two times the 85th percentile 1-hour storm event for flow-through BMPs. - (e) Documentation that Runoff from Impervious and Semi-Pervious Surfaces is Addressed.
+- v.
+Pre-development runoff rates from the parcel (lot), on which the development is proposed, during the twenty-four (24) hour, two (2) year, five (5) year, and ten (10) year storm events, and average discharge volume from the parcel (lot) perimeter. - (d) Calculations for Sizing BMPs Using the 85th Percentile Design Storm Standard.
+Calculations that demonstrate that the proposed BMP (or suite of BMPs) implemented to comply with WQMP requirements (see 20.717.020 (C), above) has been sized and designed to infiltrate, retain, or treat, at a minimum, the runoff produced by the 85th percentile twenty-four (24) hour storm event for volume-based BMPs, or two (2) times the 85th percentile one (1) hour storm event for flowthrough BMPs. - (e) Documentation that Runoff from Impervious and Semi-Pervious Surfaces is Addressed.
 A table quantifying the site's proposed new, replaced, and pre-existing impervious and semi-pervious surface areas.
 Documentation that runoff from all new and/or replaced impervious and semi-pervious surfaces is addressed.
-For sites where the area of added and/or replaced impervious and semi-pervious surfaces is greater than or equal to 50% of the pre-existing impervious and semi-pervious surfaces, documentation that runoff from the entire developed area, including pre-existing surfaces, is addressed (pursuant to 20.717.020 (C)(3), above). - (f) Description of the LID Approach Used to Retain the Design Storm Runoff Volume On-Site.
-A description of the LID approach to stormwater management to be implemented, documenting that LID Site Design strategies have been given priority, and a description of the LID BMPs that will be used to retain on-site (by means of infiltration, evapotranspiration, or harvesting for later on-site use) the runoff produced by the 85th percentile 24-hour design storm (see 20.717.020 (C)(5), above), to the extent appropriate and feasible. - (g) Alternatives Analysis Documenting Site-Specific Constraints.
-Where an alternatives analysis is required (pursuant to 20.717.020 (C)(6), above), document the site-specific engineering constraints and/or physical conditions to justify the determination that there are no appropriate and feasible alternative project designs that would retain on-site the runoff produced by the 85th percentile 24-hour design storm, giving precedence to a LID approach.
+For sites where the area of added and/or replaced impervious and semi-pervious surfaces is greater than or equal to fifty (50) percent of the pre-existing impervious and semi-pervious surfaces, documentation that runoff from the entire developed area, including pre-existing surfaces, is addressed (pursuant to 20.717.020 (C)(3), above). - (f) Description of the LID Approach Used to Retain the Design Storm Runoff Volume On-Site.
+A description of the LID approach to stormwater management to be implemented, documenting that LID Site Design strategies have been given priority, and a description of the LID BMPs that will be used to retain on-site (by means of infiltration, evapotranspiration, or harvesting for later on-site use) the runoff produced by the 85th percentile twenty-four (24) hour design storm (see 20.717.020 (C)(5), above), to the extent appropriate and feasible.

+- (g) Alternatives Analysis Documenting Site-Specific Constraints.
+Where an alternatives analysis is required (pursuant to 20.717.020 (C)(6), above), document the site-specific engineering constraints and/or physical conditions to justify the determination that there are no appropriate and feasible alternative project designs that would retain on-site the runoff produced by the 85th percentile twenty-four (24) hour design storm, giving precedence to an LID approach.
 Also demonstrate that on-site runoff retention is maximized to the extent appropriate and feasible, and that the feasibility of off-site runoff retention is considered. - (h) BMP Management Plan.
-A description and schedule of the ongoing management of post-development BMPs (including operation, maintenance, inspection, and staff training) that will be performed for the life of the development, as needed for the BMPs to function properly.

-- (i) Potential Flow Paths.
+A description and schedule of the ongoing management of post-development BMPs (including operation, maintenance, inspection, and staff training) that will be performed for the life of the development, as needed for the BMPs to function properly. - (i) Potential Flow Paths.
 Potential flow paths on and from the parcel where erosion may occur after completion of construction.
-Alternatively, a flow path analysis may be provided by the Town stormwater management system. - Needed Storm Drain System Upgrades.
+Alternatively, a flow path analysis may be provided by the Town stormwater management system. - (j) Needed Storm Drain System Upgrades.
 The need for upgrades to municipal storm drain systems, for discharge of pollutants (e.g., oil, heavy metals, toxics) to coastal waters, or to avoid or mitigate other potentially significant adverse stormwater runoff impacts from the proposed development project.
-Alternatively, the Town stormwater management system may provide for a suite of structural and operational stormwater quality best management upgrades by Town zoning district, hydrologic subarea, or in and for the entire Town.
+Alternatively, the Town stormwater management system may provide for a suite of structural and operational stormwater quality best management upgrades by Town zoning district, hydrologic subarea, or in and for the entire Town. - [(E)] Environmental Review: Provisions of this section shall be complementary to, and shall not replace, any applicable requirements for stormwater mitigation required under the California Environmental Quality Act.

-(E) Environmental Review.

-Provisions of this section shall be complementary to, and shall not replace, any applicable requirements for stormwater mitigation required under the California Environmental Quality Act.

-Section 20.717.030 - BMP Maintenance and Conditions of Transfer.
+Sec.
+20.717.030 BMP Maintenance and Conditions of Transfer.